-- Manages annual open enrollment process; develops communication materials all employee records and credentialing documents.
+- Manages annual open enrollment process; develops communication materials for all employee records and credentialing documents.

 - Employee injury administrator.
-Serves on safety committee; provide analysis of injury trends and safety recommendations.
+Serves on safety committee; provides analysis of injury trends and safety recommendations.

 - Skilled at resolving escalations by evaluating options and generating effective solutions.